killianobrien/myslides/slides/app-cryp-07.md

     - In practice, for choosing such large primes, probabilistic prime tests, such as the Miller-Rabin test, need to be used.
     - This test allows one to choose an integer which is *probably* a prime.
     - But this probability can be made arbitrarily close to 1, i.e. as near certain as one would like.
 (See chapter 2 of Stallings for details on Miller-Rabin test)

-## Lab session / assessment ideas

-* You need tasks that assess the basic central understanding you want them to have.
-The extras beyond that then are nice to haves.
-* Can choose p,q as the next two primes following their student number.
-    - This can feed into RSA encryption/decryption problems and the computational efficiency questions.